 Looking to upgrade your style with something new?
 Cash in your unwanted gold, silver & platinum jewelry for a fair appraisal at PGS Gold & Coin.

 At PGS Gold & Coin, we have built a reputation as the most trusted jewelry buyer in the Chicago area because we routinely offer better appraisals than other jewelry buyers.
 Bring in your scrap gold, silver, or platinum!
 Whether it’s old jewelry you don’t wear anymore or mismatched earrings, and our professionals will weigh and evaluate it on the spot.
 Walk away with cash in hand for your items.
-Visit our PGS Gold & Coin stores in Wheaton, Palatine, or Schaumburg, IL, and get the most value for your gold today!
+Visit our PGS Gold & Coin stores and get the most value for your gold today!

 PGS APPRAISES & BUYS: